Varshini2851/DA_Certifications/README.md

 # 👋 Hi, I'm Varshini S

-## 📊 Data Analytics Professional | 🎯 Passionate About Turning Data Into Insights
+## 📊 Data Analytics Aspirant | 🎯 Passionate About Turning Data Into Insights

 Welcome!
 This GitHub profile serves as a portfolio of my journey in data analytics.
 I'm a passionate learner with hands-on experience in data analysis, as demonstrated by my completion of the Deloitte Data Analytics Job Simulation.
 I've built a strong technical foundation through certifications in SQL, Tableau, and Excel to deliver data-driven solutions.